puckbee/CVR/README.md

 	numactl --membind=1 ./spmv.cvr dataset/web-Google.mtx 68 1000

-It means CVR reads a sparse matrix from "web-Google/web-Google.mtx" and execute SpMV with 272 threads for 1000 iterations.

 CVR will print two times in seconds: [Pre-processing time] and [SpMV Execution time]. <br>
 [Pre-processing time] is the time of converting a sparse matrix with CSR format to CVR format. <br>
 [SpMV Execution time] is the average time of running 1000 iterations of SpMV with CVR format.
 Note that 1000 can be changed by changing "Number of Iterations" <br>